Configure a Linux Python app for Azure App Service

 Note

 Linux is the only operating system option for running Python apps in App Service.
 Python on Windows is no longer supported.
-You can however build your own custom Windows container image and run that in App Service.
-For more information, see use a custom Docker image.
+You can, however, build your own custom Windows container image and run that in App Service.
+For more information, see Use a custom Docker image.

-Configure Python version
+Configure the Python version

-• Azure portal: use the General settings tab on the Configuration page as described in Configure general settings for Linux containers.
+• Azure portal: Use the General settings tab on the Configuration page, as described in Configure general settings for Linux containers.

 • Azure CLI: